 Our Neighborhood Character is Being Lost Under The Hyde Park NCCDs

-Hyde Park has historically been made up of a large stock of missing middle housing (garage apartments, historic homes split into multiple dwellings, cooperative housing, etc.), which the current land development code under the Hyde Park NCCD rules make illegal in almost all cases.
+Hyde Park has historically been made up of a large stock of missing middle housing (garage apartments, historic homes split into multiple dwellings, cooperative housing, etc.).
+However, there are now only 9 triplexes, 7 fourplexes, and very few garage apartments that remain in Hyde Park.
+The current land development code under the Hyde Park NCCD rules make these illegal in almost all cases.
 Now when a property is redeveloped or new housing is built, the earlier allowed housing types that were more affordable are often replaced with expensive large single family homes on large lots because no other housing options are allowed.
 These factors are slowly changing the character of Hyde Park to be unaffordable for most people, changing who can live here, could be a reason the density of Hyde Park is decreasing as the overall population of the city increases, and changing what the neighborhood looks like.
 Imagine Austin says, “continued protection and preservation of existing neighborhoods and the natural environment must be considered top priorities of comprehensive revisions to the City Code.”
 Legalizing missing middle housing types again would allow Hyde Park to start to regain back its historic natural environment and allow the people to continue to live here that make Hyde Park what it is.

 Worsening Affordability in Hyde Park Linked To Current Land Development Code